blaise-io/contribution/README.md

 this purpose.
 Contributions to secret projects may also be shown, depending on your GitHub settings.

-Contribution uses your default SSH and Git user, which can be tested with `ssh -T git@github.com` and `git config --global user.email`.
-If you prefer to use another identity, set `GIT_SSH_COMMAND='ssh -i /other/id_rsa'` and/or `git config --global user.email "other@example.org"`.
+Contribution uses your default SSH settings and global Git user, which can be tested with `ssh -T git@github.com` and `git config --global user.email`.
+If you prefer to use another identity, set `GIT_SSH_COMMAND='ssh -i /other/id_rsa'` and `git config --global user.email "other@example.org"`.

 ## Download